-Strong crustal anisotropy requires two conditions to exist: the existence of anisotropic minerals and shear strains sufficient to align them.
-The observation of strong radial anisotropy beneath Tibet by Shapiro et al. (2004) and Duret et al. (2010) demonstrates that both conditions are met in the Tibetan middle crust.
+[49] Strong crustal anisotropy requires two conditions to exist: the existence of anisotropic minerals and shear strains sufficient to align them.
+The observation of strong radial anisotropy beneath Tibet by Shapiro et al. [2004] and Duret et al. [2010] demonstrates that both conditions are met at least in parts of the Tibetan middle crust.
 The absence of radial anisotropy does not necessarily imply, however, that strains in the lower crust are different than those in the middle crust.
 Rather, anisotropic crustal minerals such as micas or amphiboles are notoriously sensitive to temperature, pressure, and fluid content.
-In particular, the thermodynamic stability of micas (Rene et al., 2008) and amphibolites

-(e.g., Spear, 1981) suggests that these anisotropic crustal minerals are probably rare or absent in the Tibetan lower crust.
+In particular, the thermodynamic stability of micas [René et al., 2008] and amphibolites [e.g., Spear, 1981] suggests that these anisotropic crustal may be rare or absent in the Tibetan lower crust.
 Thus, the absence of lower-crustal radial anisotropy in the presence of mid-crustal anisotropy does not uniquely imply that strain or rheological conditions differ between the middle to lower crust.
 The inference of the vertical continuity or discontinuity of strain will depend (perhaps among other phenomena) on observations of azimuthal anisotropy in the crust and uppermost mantle at the resolutions presented here.
-These observations do not yet exist across all of Tibet.
-Sol et al. (2007) compare mantle azimuthal anisotropy with surface geological observations across southeastern Tibet from which they conclude the continuity of deformation between the crust and uppermost mantle.
+These observations do not vet exist across all of Tibet.
+Sol et al. [2007] compare mantle azimuthal anisotropy with surface geological observations across southeastern Tibet from which they conclude the continuity of deformation between the crust and uppermost mantle.
 Ambient noise and earthquake tomography hold the promise to provide a unified model of azimuthal anisotropy in the crust and uppermost mantle that will solidify these inferences and extend them across all of Tibet.

-Finally, there is a robust observation presented here that motivates a question whose answer may yield significant information about the mode of deformation of the Tibetan crust.
+[50] Finally, there is a robust observation presented here that motivates a question whose answer may yield significant information about the mode of deformation of the Tibetan crust.
 Why are the observed LVZs found predominantly near the periphery of Tibet?
 The answer to this question is beyond the scope of this paper, but it presents a geodynamical challenge that deserves further inquiry.

-6.5 Evidence for an eclogitic layer in the lower crust?
+6.5.
+Evidence for an Eclogitic Layer in the Lower Crust?

-Based on the analysis of crustal xenoliths entrained in volcanic rocks from southern Tibet and the Qiangtang terrane (e.g., Hacker et al., 2000; Chan et al. 2009), Searle et al. (2011) proposed that the principal mineralogical composition of the Tibetan lower crust is granulite and eclogite with some ultramafic restites.
-In addition, the P-T conditions of Miocene granulites from the xenoliths indicate a thick (60-80 km), hot (>900-1000 °C) and dry lower crust.
+[51] Based on the analysis of crustal xenoliths entrained in volcanic rocks from southern Tibet and the Qiangtang terrane [e.g., Hacker et al., 2005; Chan et al., 2009], Searle et al. [2011] proposed that the principal mineralogical composition of the Tibetan lower crust is granulite and eclogite with some ultramafic restites.
+In addition, the P-T conditions of Miocene granulites from the xenoliths indicate a thick (60-80 km), hot (>900-1000 $^{\circ}$ C) and dry lower crust.
 They also argue that the presence of eclogite-facies rocks and ultramafic restitic xenoliths supports an eclogitized lower crustal model.
-Based on laboratory measurements of monomineralic rocks, Christensen (1996) shows that the shear wave speed of eclogite at 1000 MPa (~30 km depth) is ~4.6 km/s at room temperature.
-Jiménez-Munt et al. (2008) estimates the temperature in the lower crust at depths greater than 40 km in Tibet typically ranges from 600 to 1000°C with the highest Moho temperature reaching up to ~1150 °C in the Qiangtang terrane according to thermodynamic modeling.
-If we assume the relationship of about -0.2 m/s/°C for the effect of temperature on the shear wave speed (Kern et al., 2001) holds for eclogite, the shear wave speed of eclogite in the lower crust would be higher than ~4.4 km/s, which is close to typical uppermost mantle shear wave speeds (Fig. 7c,d).
+Based on laboratory measurements of monomineralic rocks, Christensen [1996] shows that the shear wave speed of eclogite at 1000 MPa (\sim 30 km depth) is ~4.6 km/s at room temperature.
+Jiménez-Munt et al. [2008] estimate the temperature in the lower crust at depths greater than 40 km in Tibet typically ranges from 600 to 1000°C with the highest Moho temperature reaching up to $\sim 1150^{\circ}$ C in the Qiangtang terrane according to thermodynamic modeling.
+If we assume the relationship of about $-0.2 \text{ m/s/}^{\circ}\text{C}$ for the effect of temperature on the shear wave speed [Kern et al., 2001] holds for eclogite, the shear wave speed of eclogite in the lower crust would be higher than \sim 4.4 km/s, which is close to typical uppermost mantle shear wave speeds (Figures 7c and 7d).